-1. LL101 College Composition I or LL095 Basic Writing Placement in determined by test scores or ACT English.
-Students scoring ACT English 17 or lower will be placed in LL095 and then given an opportunity to test out.

-2. GD/HR105 Foundations of Servant Leadership
+- LL101 College Composition I or LL095 Basic Writing may be a prerequisite as determined by test scores - 2.
+GD/HR105 Foundations of Servant Leadership

 All students must have completed the above courses or their equivalent by the end of their first semester (or year if LL095 is required) at Sterling College.